 - The custom logic should be outside the business transaction.

 - The script should have calculative think time and pacing.
 Use Think Time and Pacing calculator.

 These are the basics of LoadRunner scripting which will help you to create a perfect and fully automated script.
-You can refer the given links to get the detailed information of the particular topic which was difficult to cover in the basics.
+You can refer to the given links to get detailed information on the particular topic which was difficult to cover in the basics.

 - Apache JMeter Tutorial

 - Neotys NeoLoad Tutorial